Podiatrists specialise in the diagnosis and treatment of problems with the feet and legs

 You'll also usually need a full driving licence for travel between appointments.

 You'll usually need an understanding of the role of a podiatrist to get a place on a course.
 You can gain this through work shadowing a registered podiatrist to find out more about the job first-hand.
 Contact your local clinics or private practices to ask about opportunities.
 You could use The College of Podiatry's Find a Podiatrist to look for podiatrists in your area.

 Experience of working in a health-related or caring role is also helpful as are roles that bring you into contact with people.

-Outside of the NHS, expansion of the private sector means that you could work within:
+You're likely to gain your first position and initial experience in the NHS working in a hospital department or clinic, health centre or GP surgery.
+Outside of the NHS, expansion of the private sector means that you could also work within:

-With experience, you may decide to set up your own private practice but you should first look into the considerations of being self-employed.
+With experience, you may decide to set up your own private practice.
 It's also possible to go into research or teaching where you could be employed by universities, hospitals and clinics.

 Look for job vacancies at:

 - Jobs.hscni.net - health and social care jobs in Northern Ireland.

 - Jobs.ac.uk - for research and lecturing jobs.

 - NHS Jobs - for vacancies in England and Wales.